-Mint.com is a great budgeting tool, all things considered.
+Mint.com is a good budgeting tool, all things considered.
 In fact, it’s one I still use myself from time to time.
 But for some people, it’s not the right budgeting tool.

 You may not like the idea of connecting your bank and credit card accounts directly to your budgeting software.
 Or maybe you want a tool that focuses more heavily on investments than everyday budgeting.

-Mint does not offer some investment tracking options.
+Mint does offer some investment tracking options.
 But, frankly, it’s a fun add-on rather than the focus of the software.
-If your goal is to track your investments closely and even get some free advice, Personal Capital is a much better option.
+If your goal is to track your investments closely and even get some free advice, Empower is a much better option.

 I like that the interface is as visual as Mints.
 And it also folds in budgeting capabilities.
 But it has a much more robust investment tracking option.

-I don’t personally find budgeting with Personal Capital as easy as I do with Mint.
+I don’t personally find budgeting with Empower as easy as I do with Mint.
 So it may not be your best option for keeping a super-detailed monthly budget.
-But if you use a simple budget but need to keep an eye on your investments, Personal Capital is definitely a great option.
+But if you use a simple budget but need to keep an eye on your investments, Empower is definitely a great option.

 With YNAB, though, you can set up budgets for several months in the future.
 Another key feature is easy goal setting, which I personally prefer over Mint’s financial goals options.
 Plus, the point of YNAB is to learn to live on last month’s income.
 It takes time to get to this point.
 But it’s a worthy goal that can make your financial life much more stable.

-PocketSmith - DR has many of the same features as Mint, including the ability to look at all of your accounts in one place.
+PocketSmith has many of the same features as Mint, including the ability to look at all of your accounts in one place.
 But it also lets you plan ahead better with projected daily balances.
-Another bonus--it gives you the option to track your net worth!
-And you can run income and expense statements at any time.
+Another bonus–it gives you the option to track your net worth!
+You can run income and expense statements at any time.

 If you’re a fan of Dave Ramsey, his budgeting software may help you stay on top of the Baby Steps.
 The EveryDollar budgeting software was created by Ramsey’s parent company.
 It operates similarly to Mvelopes, since Ramsey advocates for the envelope budgeting method.
 But it also builds in the Baby Steps, so you can see where you are on the plan at all times.